conradtchan/starfit/README.md

 ```python
 s.plot()
 ```
-If you want to plot a solution other than the best one, use the parameter `index` (default: `0`)  To plot the 5th best soluttion, skipping the first `4`, use
+If you want to plot a solution other than the best one, use the parameter `index` (default: `0`)  To plot the 5th best solution, skipping the first `4`, use
 ```python
 s.plot(index=4)
 ```